-Writing in Too Valuable to Lose, Brierley suggests that future research on attrition go beyond the statistics of quantitative research and move to the explanations of qualitative research.
+Writing in Too Valuable to Lose, Brierley suggests that future research on attrition goes beyond the statistics of quantitative research and move to the explanations of qualitative research.
 One example he gives of how this would be helpful would be to look more deeply at the differences between responses collected from different sources.
-How and why do the reasons given by missionaries, those written in the missionary’s personnel file, and those believed to be true by mission leaders differ?
+How and why do the reasons given by missionaries and those written in the missionary’s personnel file and those believed to be true by mission leaders differ?

 The Truth Is Out There

 We need to recognize that though the truth on why missionaries leave the field may be elusive, it can be found.
 The differences in viewpoints can cause confusion, but they can also bring clarity.
 Recognizing how we see things differently can help us get closer to the truth and can also point out areas where more communication is necessary.

 I think of how we prepare for the classic interview question, “What is your greatest weakness?”
 Knowing that the question is coming, we try to prepare an answer that at least seems honest but also doesn’t reveal an actual grievous problem.
 In one interview, I was asked to tell what my coworkers would say my greatest weakness was.
 Though I can’t remember what I said, I know it was more revealing.
 Just looking at myself through others’ eyes helps me see myself more clearly.

 I hope that we will be able to trust each other more and become more open to listening to different perspectives.
 This goes both ways in the relationships between mission leaders and field workers—and should also include researchers, trainers, and member-care workers.
 We’re all on the same team, and while we sometimes don’t see eye to eye, we all are working toward the same goals.